 - c.
-Use the left and right arrows above the results to see additional pages of results. - i.
-Note that paging right takes you back in time. - d.
-Click any of the images to view the group of snapshots for the selected event. - i.
-Note that paging right takes you back in time.
+Click any of the images to view the group of snapshots for the selected event. - d.
+Use the left and right arrows above the results to see additional pages of results. - e.

-e.
 For cameras that are recorded, you may click the blue buttons below the snapshot to play and download video of the detected objects.